Results at the gym, the complete guide

 Furthermore, it is essential to have a good intake of protein to help you maintain lean mass.

-Those in a hurry often also add real cardio marathons to their plan.
+Those in a hurry typically also add real marathons of cardio to their plan.

 Kilometers and more kilometers.

 An even greater caloric expenditure, and consequently, more muscle that goes to life.